 You will also need to keep an eye on your female as she may be pregnant.
 Guinea pigs are pregnant for 59-72 days and will need extra care during this time.
 A vet may be able to do an ultrasound or other tests to determine if your sow is pregnant.

-Now you know how to determine guinea pig sex.
+Now you know all about sexing guinea pigs.
 Don’t just assume that your guinea pig has been sexed correctly.
 This is important so that you don’t end up with lots of unplanned babies.